evdboom/OptionA.Blazor/OptionA.Blazor.Components/readme.md

 Alternatively to add all the components in the package use the `AddOptionAComponents` or `AddOptionABootstrapComponents` extension methods.

 ## Latest release notes
-### 7.4.1 Link
+### 7.5.0 Link
 #### Overall
-4.0 was release of menu changes (childcontent direct, 4.1 is link to new .Direct package)
+Messagebox

 #### New features
-- None
+- Added Messagebox component for displaying notifications (toasts)

 #### Solved Bugs
-- Added support for directly linking menu items
+- None

 ## Components
 Following are the currently supported components.
 For all components there is a `Parameter` AdditionalClasses to provide specific classes for that single component.
 RemovedClasses to remove default classes (set by the config) for that single component, and an Attributes parameter to set additional required attributes to that single component.